zxqfox/bem-components/common.blocks/z-index-group/z-index-group.en.md

 #### `level` modifier

-Available values: Integer number from 0 to 9.
+Available values: integer number from 0 to 9.

 Use cases: `BEMJSON`, `JS`.

 When blocks overlap, `level` modifier determines which one covers the other.

-Чем больше значение модификатора `level`, тем выше находится слой. При равном значении `level` на переднем плане находится тот слой, который в BEMJSON задекларирован позже.

 A block with a larger `level` value covers a block with a lower one.
 If two blocks have the same `level` value, a block that is declared in BEMJSON declaration later will cover the other one.